Web Development vs Web Design – What's the Difference and Which Do You Need?

 Full project (design + development)$2,500 – $15,000

-Our website development cost guide provides even more detailed pricing breakdowns.
+Our website development cost guide provides more detailed pricing breakdowns.

-This is the most common question we receive.
-The truth is that most projects require both skill sets, but there are situations where one takes priority.
+The most common question we get.
+Most projects need both, but there are situations where one takes priority.

-• Rebrand or visual refresh: Your business’s visual identity is outdated and needs a fresh look
+• Rebrand or visual refresh: your visual identity is outdated

-• UX audit and improvement: Your existing website’s conversion rate is low and user experience needs fixing
+• UX audit and improvement: conversion is low and the experience needs fixing

-• New product MVP design: You need to visually develop a new digital product concept before building it
+• New product MVP design: you need to develop a digital product concept visually before building it

-• Marketing materials: Landing pages and campaign pages where visual impact is paramount
+• Marketing materials: landing pages and campaign pages where visual impact matters most

-• Design system creation: You have multiple products and need a consistent visual language
+• Design system creation: multiple products need a consistent visual language

-• Implementing an existing design: You already have Figma designs and “just” need them coded
+• Implementing an existing design: you have Figma designs and need them coded

-• Performance optimization: Your existing site is slow and needs technical improvements
+• Performance optimization: the existing site is slow and needs technical improvements

-• Migration: Moving from WordPress to a modern technology (Astro, Next.js)
+• Migration: moving from WordPress to a modern stack (Astro, Next.js)

 • Backend systems: CRM integration, automation, database architecture

-• New website from scratch: Complete design and development
+• New website from scratch — full design and development

-• E-commerce platform: Shopping experience design + complex technical implementation
+• E-commerce platform — shopping experience design plus complex implementation

-• Web application: User interface design and underlying logic development
+• Web application — UI design and underlying logic development

-• Complete redesign and rebuild: When the old site fails both visually and technically
+• Complete redesign and rebuild — when the old site fails on both axes

 In 2026, the best results come from teams where the designer and developer work in parallel, not sequentially.
 This is the integrated agile design-development model.

-In the traditional “waterfall” model, the designer completes all designs, then hands them to the developer.
-This creates three problems:
+In the traditional waterfall model, the designer completes all designs, then hands them to the developer.
+Three problems follow:

-1. Communication loss: There’s often a gap between the designer’s “vision” and the developer’s “reality”
+1. Communication loss: there is often a gap between the designer's vision and the developer's reality

-2. Time inefficiency: The developer waits weeks for designs, then the designer waits weeks for feedback
+2. Time inefficiency: the developer waits weeks for designs, the designer waits weeks for feedback

 In the integrated model:

-• Design review with developers: Developers provide feasibility feedback during the design phase
+• Design review with developers: developers give feasibility feedback during design

-• Code review with designers: Designers verify that development matches the designs
+• Code review with designers: designers verify development matches the designs

-• Shared tools: Figma dev mode, Storybook, design tokens that both sides use
+• Shared tools: Figma dev mode, Storybook, design tokens used by both sides

-At AppForge, this is our default approach.
-Our web development service includes both design and development — one team, one responsibility, one result.
+At AppForge this is the default.
+Our web development service covers design and development — one team, one accountability, one result.

-In 2026, the boundary between web development and web design continues to blur thanks to emerging tools.
+The boundary between web development and web design keeps blurring thanks to new tools.

 • CSS code (including Tailwind classes)